The Guardrails Your LLM Needs: Reliable Agent-Based Systems

 That's what the Agentic Approach gives us, not just outputs, but structure.
 Not just intelligence, but accountability.

-Koog is still very recent and evolving but already behaves pretty well on our experiments, and we’re exploring how far it can scale.
-But the foundations are there: a system that doesn’t just generate, it reasons with purpose, structure, and control.
+Our implementation in Kotlin together with Koog Framework, provides the building blocks for modular, testable, and observable AI systems.
+Koog is evolving quickly and already behaves well in our experiments.
+We're exploring how far it can scale and the foundations are there: a system that doesn't just generate, but reasons with purpose, structure, and control.

-For more technical details, visit Koog’s official documentation: https://docs.koog.ai/
+For more technical details, visit Koog's documentation: https://docs.koog.ai/.

 Related articles